aleRizzolo/HealthScan/README.md

 # SeaScan

-Internet of Things has revolutionized the way we monitor our personal health.
-With the introduction of wearable devices such as fitness trackers, smartwatches, and health monitors, individuals can now keep a closer eye on their health and wellness.
-IoT technology allows us to collect and analyze data in real-time to track our physical activity, heart rate, sleep patterns, and even blood pressure.
-This data not only helps individuals make better-informed decisions about their health but also enables healthcare providers to identify potential health issues before they become serious problems.<br>
+Internet of Things has revolutionized the way we monitor environment.
+IoT technology allows us to collect and analyze data in real-time to track all the metrics of the environment around us.
+This data allows a better awareness by the people about the ecosystem in wich they are <br>
 This project aims to create an easy way on how to collect and access those informations.

 ## Table of Contests